-Import: Open for Score's main menu and tap "Import" (or press command-I) to browse for any compatible files stored on your device or through any cloud services you've configured (learn more in The Files App section of this guide).
+Import: Open forScore's main menu and tap "Import" (or press command-I) to browse for any compatible files stored on your device or through any cloud services you've configured (learn more in The Files App section of this guide).
 On a Mac, you can also access the Import function from the menu bar under File > Import.
-On an iPad or Mac, use Drag & Drop to quickly and easily copy files into your for Score library.
+On an iPad or Mac, use Drag & Drop to quickly and easily copy files into your forScore library.

-From a computer to an iPad, iPhone, or iPod Touch: If you already have a PDF sheet music collection on your computer, File Sharing is a great way to get started.
+From a computer to an iPad or iPhone: If you already have a PDF sheet music collection on your computer, File Sharing is a great way to get started.
 As of macOS 10.15 this panel is built into Finder, while in previous versions (and on Windows computers) it's built into iTunes instead.
 Visit support.apple.com/HT201301 for the most up-to-date instructions.